jadikerjadiker/CS50-Final-Project/DESIGN.md

 =============

 * Front End:
-    * Uses 5 HTML templates, 3 Javascript files and 2 css stylesheets.
+    * Uses 5 HTML templates, 3 Javascript files and 2 CSS stylesheets.
 The HTML templates use the CSS stylesheets and renders the canvas on the page.
 * Backend:
     * Minimax algorithm is used to solve tic-tac-toe upon launch of the application
     * Monte Carlo algorithm and position evaluation function are used to inform the connect4 player